Praveen-Raghav97/cloudex-home/README.md

 ![Cloudex Banner](https://res.cloudinary.com/derlbfbjz/image/upload/v1735470243/Screenshot_2024-12-29_153425_va7elo.png)  <!-- Replace with your banner image path -->

-Cloudex is a modern, fully responsive web application designed to provide cloud services with ease.
-It is built with Next.js, Tailwind CSS, and optimized for performance and mobile responsiveness.
+<h1>Cloudex is a modern, fully responsive web application designed to provide cloud services with ease.
+It is built with Next.js, Tailwind CSS, and optimized for performance and mobile responsiveness.</h1>

 ## Features